vippsas/vipps-login-api/vipps-login-automatic-recognition.md

-## Automatic authentication of end-user

 Vipps Login will offer the option to authenticate end-users automatically when they return to a merchant's site.
-This enables the merchant to provide custom content to the user directly without the need for manual authentication.
-A precondition is that the user has consented to use Vipps login at the merchant and opted into being remembered in the browser being used.
+This gives merchants the opportunity to provide custom content to the user directly without the need for manual authentication.
+A precondition is that the user has consented to use Vipps login at the merchant's site, and has opted into being remembered in the browser being used.

 ### Automatic authentication in an iframe
 There are several ways of performing automatic authentications.
 For the best user experience, we recommend a silent authentication in an iframe.